jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 - technical
 ---

+- big touchscreen desk
+	- what if i just got a huge old flatscreen tv
+	- mounted 4 pressure sensors on each corner and then got a big sheet of thin glass
+	- 4 points is enough to pinpoint single-point touch accurately for dragging
+	- what if you could use it like a scratch space? like an always available figjam/muse board that also supports linking and trails a la [[thoughts/tools for thought#Memex|memex]]
 - wave function collapse for poetry
 	- bringing shape-shifting text to its most literal form
 	- [https://oskarstalberg.com/Townscaper/](https://oskarstalberg.com/Townscaper/ "https://oskarstalberg.com/Townscaper/") for words